 Although M1 Finance is primarily a free service, it offers a few premium features.
 On the other hand, Betterment charges a flat percentage fee on the amount invested.

 M1 Finance’s automated passive investing feature is free.
-However, users can pay a $125 annual subscription fee to enroll in its M1 Plus program.
-With this premium service, users get lower interest rates in the M1 Borrow program along with a 1% APY on their bank account balance (M1 Spend) and 1% cash rewards on any payments made with the firm’s debit card.
+However, users can pay a $95 annual subscription fee to enroll in its M1 Plus program.
+With this premium service, users get lower interest rates in the M1 Borrow program, along with cash rewards on any payments made with M1 Finance’s credit card.